rpfarish/3BLD_analytic_generator/README.md

 - **Description:** Retrieve and display commutators.
 - **Options:**
-    - -r: Rapid mode allows you to enter many pairs in and keep the buffer selected for each query.
+    - -r: Rapid mode allows you to enter many pairs in and keep the buffer selected for each query
-    - -b: Selects a new buffer while in rapid mode.
+    - -b: Selects a new buffer while in rapid mode

 - **Example Usages**: